w3c/wai-curricula/intro.md

 ##### Learning outcomes

 * Understanding the different components that shape accessibility: user agents, assistive technologies, authoring tools...
-* Getting acquainted with some examples in which  accessibility is achieved by the use of several components (content created with a specific authoring tool, accessible mark-up).
+* Getting acquainted with some examples in which  accessibility depends on the use of several components (content created with a specific authoring tool, accessible mark-up).

 ##### Approximate duration.